-(Dedicated to my Mom, who said every year, "Are you still watching those cartoons?"
+(Dedicated to the memory of my Mom, who said every year, "Are you still watching those cartoons?"

 Yes, ma'am.
 Always.)